AGNORT/SMKP/README.md

 ## Description

 This repository provides the implementation of our algorithms to reproduce the computational results reported in the paper.
-The software allows users to solve the **Submodular Knapsack Problem (SMKP)**.
+The software allows users to solve the **Submodular Knapsack Problem (SKP)**.

 ## Requirements